For a live presentation on Bókun Marketplace, and how to use it to grow distribution and incremental revenue, please register for our next webinar.

 How to Create Contracts on the Marketplace

-1. Click Contracts at the top of the page and then select Marketplace from the drop-down list.
+1. Click Marketplace at the top of the page.

-2. Bókun will display a list of OTAs' business cards at the top of the page by default and, as you scroll down, you will see all other vendors' business cards.
-In order to find your preferred partner, you can either search by name, filter your search results by country in the search bar, or filter them by contracts.
+2. Bókun will display a list of OTA business cards at the top of the page by default and, as you scroll down, you will see all other vendors' business cards.
+You can filter by country, status or vendor type.

 3. Once you have found your preferred vendor in the marketplace you can:

-- View all of the vendor's products by clicking View products
+- View all the vendor's products by clicking Actions > View products

-- Take a look at the vendor's price list by clicking View price list
+- Take a look at the vendor's price list by clicking Actions > View price list

 - Create a supplier contract proposal by clicking Add as supplier.
 This takes you to a page where you can send the supplier a contract proposal, proposing that you would like to sell their products for a commission.